wrideout/preonicKeymap/README.md

 This layer remaps the entire top row of keys to be F1 through F12.
 Other notable differences from the default layer include Vim-like movement for the H, J, K,  and L keys.
 The keys Y, U, I, and O are remapped to Home, PageUp, PageDown, and End as well.
 In this layer, pressing the SHIFT key toggles CAPS-LOCK.
 This layer is entered by pressing and holding the FN key.

 ### Layer 2: LWR
 This layer primarily serves to add media control to the arrow keys, as well as easy access to some coding symbols.
-LArrow invokes Play/Pause, RArrow brings up the next track, and the Up and Down arrows contol volume.
+The spacebar invokes Play/Pause, LArrow brings back the previous track, RArrow brings up the next track, and the Up and Down arrows contol volume.
 This layer is ented by pressing and holding the LWR key.

 ### Layer 3: RSE
 This layer provides more access to symbols commonly used in coding, as well as an alternative way to invoke CAPS-LOCK, as well as Home, PageUp, PageDown, and End.
 This layer is entered by pressing and holding the RSE key.